Cartilage degeneration sets in when joints are deprived of movement, for whatever reason.

 It is this loss of movement that causes Immobilisation Arthritis.

 A subluxation on the other hand, from a Medical viewpoint, is a HYPER-mobile joint as would occur in trauma, or interestingly in conditions such as Rheumatoid Arthritis.
 Ligamentous laxity allows for INCREASED movement.

 Is it any wonder that confusion reigns?
 In the Chiropractic model, mobilisation and manipulation (or an adjustment, as I still call it) is the treatment of choice.
 In the Medical model, it's strictly contraindicated.

-Mechanoreceptors in ligaments, muscles, capsules and the skin (and other) record movement in the joint, amongst other things, giving the CNS vital information about position sense, and contributing to posture and balance.
+Mechanoreceptors in ligaments, muscles and the capsules record movement in the joint, amongst other things, giving the CNS vital information about position sense, and contributing to posture and balance.

 Interestingly, in the dorsal horn of the spinal cord they have an INHIBITORY effect on information relayed from Nociceptors.

 Nociceptors do not carry pain sensation, but they inform the CNS about noxious stimuli and other potentially harmful information from the body.